OpenDataDSL/website/blog/2023-04-20-correlationOMIE/index.md

 A detailed correlation analysis helps to understand the data dependencies.

-The correlation matrix can be calculated using an ODSL script in 4GL script language.
+The correlation matrix can be calculated using an ODSL script (our 4GL script simple programming language).
-This setup supports calculating the matrix on a regular basis, e.g.  monthly, quarterly, yearly.
+This setup supports calculating the matrix using different time horizons, e.g.  month, quarter, year.

 <img className={styles.product_screenshot} src="/img/blog/correlation/correlation.PNG" />

 When analysing the Bravais-Pearson correlation coefficients in an Excel overview using the ODSL Excel-Addin to download the data, we find out: